- For Users

 If a proposal did not receive beam time previously, the score of the proposal is “aged” by 0.21 points during the allocation process.
 The proposal will remain aged until it either (1) receives beam time, or (2) expires.
 Once an aged proposal is allocated beam time, aging no longer applies for the remainder of the proposal’s lifetime.
 A proposal cannot be aged more than once.
 Please note: Aging does not represent a new proposal score; rather, it is a process to accommodate proposals that fall near the beamline’s cutoff score.
 Hence, the score reported in a proposal’s Summary tab in PASS will not change even when aging is applied at allocation.

 If a Principal Investigator (PI) on a proposal would like to appeal the reviews and/or score of a proposal, the PI should send an email to the NSLS-II Proposal Coordinator and include a point-by-point explanation for the appeal request.
 The appeal request is first evaluated for administrative errors.
 If none are found, the request is sent to the Proposal Review Panel Chair for further evaluation.
 The final decision on an appeal request is made by the Photon Division Director.
 Only the PI of a proposal may submit an appeal request.
-All appeal requests must be submitted within 7 days of receipt of allocation notification from the PASS system.
+All appeal requests are due within 5 business days after receipt of allocation notification from the PASS system.